-In January of 2011, I was asked by “The Gentlemen,” Brett Snider and Billy Federighi, a very creative and humorous, directing at Bandito Brothers, to shoot a series of AAA commercials.
+In January of 2011, I was asked to shoot a series of AAA commercials.
+It was with “The Gentlemen,” Brett Snider and Billy Federighi, a very creative and humorous directing duo at Bandito Brothers.
 The spots were hilarious and we all felt would be the perfect canvas for the Canon 5D platform.
-We would need to shoot four commercials in three days with one spot encompassing four company moves in a day: Fontana Raceway, Pomona Lake, a Residential House, and a Park.

 Equipment used on this BTS: